0no-co/gql.tada/website/get-started/installation.md

 ```
 :::

-This file declares our schema’s introspection data in `gql.tada`.
-After this file
+The typings file is a representation of an introspected GraphQL schema
+and allows types to be inferred for GraphQL documents in the
-is created by `@0no-co/graphqlsp` automatically, `gql.tada` is set up project-wide
+TypeScript type system.
+After this file is created by automatically,
-and is **ready to be used.**
+`gql.tada` is set up project-wide and is **ready to be used.**

 ### Initializing `gql.tada` manually

-Above, we let `@0no-co/graphqlsp` generate a `src/graphql-env.d.ts` file, which sets
-`gql.tada` up project-wide for us.

-This allows us to import `graphql()` from `gql.tada` directly, but it limits what we
+With the prior instructions, we can import `graphql()` from `gql.tada` directly
+and start writing GraphQL documents, but this default setup limits what we can do.
-can do, since we can’t customize any scalars, or further configuration
+In a full setup, we want to customize scalars or pass further type configuration to
-for `gql.tada`.
-This setup also fails if we have multiple schemas (for example, in a monorepo),
-since the declaration in `graphql-env.d.ts` sets a schema up project-wide.
+`gql.tada`.

-To work around this, we’ll create a file that uses the introspection data manually with the
+To customize `gql.tada`, we’ll create a file that imports the output typings manually
-`initGraphQLTada()` function to create our own `graphql()` function:
+and uses the `initGraphQLTada()` function to create our own `graphql()` function:

 :::code-group
 ```ts twoslash [src/graphql.ts] {4-6}